FOUfashion/development/README.md

 ## Init

-Make sure you have these intalled:
+Make sure you have these installed:

 ```bash
 $ git -v